The Importance of Good Hygiene with Powdered Baby Formula

 Liquid concentrate baby formula is easy to mix, and it is stored in the refrigerator once it is opened.
 Just like you store your milk and dairy products in the refrigerator, you do the same for this form of infant nutrition.
 This keeps bacteria from growing quickly until it is finished.

 Powdered Baby Formula

 When your baby is eating more than a few ounces at a time, it helps to have powdered baby formula on hand because you can make as much and as little.
 Small babies can take about a week to finish a can of formula while bigger babies can finish off a can in a matter of days.
 However, a powdered baby formula container is not the most hygienic of the three products.
-Once it is opened, it is stored in a cool, dry spot, often in the kitchen.
-Hands are in the can over and over again to scoop out the powder.
+Once it is opened, it needs to be stored in a cool, dry spot, often in the kitchen.
+Hands are in the container over and over again to scoop out the powder.
 The Center for Disease control warns parents about the germ called Cronobacter.
 It can live in dry foods such as tea, powdered milk, and powdered infant formula.
-Young infants are at a higher risk of dying from this infection than any other age group.
+This is why washing hands prior to preparation is crucial.

 How to Practice Good Hygiene with Powdered Baby Formula